-- A person (usually a supplier) considers the Company to be a major business partner if 2% or more of its consolidated net sales (consolidated revenue) has come from the Company in any fiscal year within the past three years. - 2 "Executive" means an executive officer, executive director, operating officer, or an employee occupying a senior management position of department manager or higher. - A person (usually a buyer) is a major business partner if 2% or more of the Company's consolidated revenue has come from that partner in any fiscal year within the past three years. - 4 "A large sum of money or other forms of compensation" means an average annual amount for the past three years that is: - i) no less than 10 million yen for an individual; or - ii) no less than 2% of the annual revenues in any fiscal year for a group. - 5 "Major shareholder" means a shareholder who directly or indirectly holds 10% or more of the voting rights. - "A major lender" means a financial institution or other major creditor that is indispensable for the Company's financing and on which the Company depends to the extent that it is irreplaceable in any fiscal year within the past three years. - 7 "Large donation" means a donation whose annual average amount for the past three years exceeds either; - i) 10 million yen or - ii) 30% of the annual expense of the group, whichever is higher. - 8 "Reciprocal employment of Outside Director" means accepting an Outside Director from an entity that currently employs someone from the Company as an Outside Director.
+- 3 A person (usually a buyer) is a major business partner if 2% or more of the Company's consolidated revenue has come from that partner in any fiscal year within the past three years. - 4 "A large sum of money or other forms of compensation" means an average annual amount for the past three years that is: - i) no less than 10 million yen for an individual; or - ii) no less than 2% of the annual revenues in any fiscal year for a group. - 5 "Major shareholder" means a shareholder who directly or indirectly holds 10% or more of the voting rights. - 6 "A major lender" means a financial institution or other major creditor that is indispensable for the Company's financing and on which the Company depends to the extent that it is irreplaceable in any fiscal year within the past three years. - 7 "Large donation" means a donation whose annual average amount for the past three years exceeds either; i) 10 million yen or - ii) 30% of the annual expense of the group, whichever is higher. - 8 "Reciprocal employment of Outside Director" means accepting an Outside Director from an entity that currently employs someone from the Company as an Outside Director.

 Number of outside directors, selection criteria, and human, capital, business or other interests between outside directors and the Company a.
-Hideaki Omiya
+Mari Matsunaga